App version: 0.1.0

 What Happens If You Don't Pay Your Student Loans and Leave the Country?

 When you move abroad, it might be tempting to ignore your student loan debt.
 But missing payments could cause your student loans to go into delinquency or even default.
 There are a number of negative consequences that come with student loan default.
-For one thing, your credit will be seriously damaged, which could make it hard to open a credit card, get a mortgage, or even rent an apartment in the U.S. in the future.
+For one thing, your credit will be damaged, which could make it hard to open a credit card, get a mortgage, or even rent an apartment in the U.S. in the future.
 Debt collectors could also start contacting you for repayment.
-Although they may not be able to call you if you’re out of the country, they could call any cosigner that you have on your student loans.
-When you default on federal student loans, the government can also garnish your wages, tax refund, and even Social Security benefits.
+Although they may not be able to call you if you’re out of the country, they could contact any cosigners that you have on your student loans.
+When you default on federal student loans, the government can also garnish your wages, tax refunds, and even Social Security benefits.
 While this consequence may not impact you much while you’re overseas, it could lead to financial instability later in life if and when you choose to return to the U.S. You may have the option of negotiating student loan payoff if you’re in that position.

 Ensuring You Can Pay Your Student Loans Abroad